 Beyond the annual report, event flyers and program posters, documents like the very targeted booklet below demonstrates the work of Ecosource across Mississauga.
 This particular booklet highlights the environmental programs’ reach in Ward 9 of Mississauga, with statistics clearly laid out for the reader (e.g. local politicians, Ward 9 citizens, school board trustees overlooking this area).

-From brochures to posters to vinyl banners, my eye for design, creativity, and technical know-how of Adobe Creative Suite let me produce visually compelling and informative materials.
+From brochures to posters to vinyl banners, my eye for design, creativity, and technical know-how of Adobe Creative Suite allow me to produce visually compelling and informative materials.

-In a series of quick approvals and tight timelines, Ecosource and Peel Environmental Youth Alliance (PEYA)’s Earth Month campaign came to be.
-Ecosource’s first attempt at a completely digital fundraising campaign utilizing the online power of the youth network, we used a new online platform, fundrazr.com; produced the video below (by yours truly); and asked for the assistance of PEYA’s executive team members and supporters to drive the campaign and raise funds.
+In a series of quick approvals and tight timelines, Ecosource and Peel Environmental Youth Alliance (PEYA)’s Earth Month campaign came together.
+Ecosource’s first attempt at a completely digital fundraising campaign utilizing the power of its youth network, we used a new online platform, fundrazr.com; produced the video below (by yours truly); and, with the assistance of PEYA’s executive team members and supporters, drive the campaign to raise funds for youth environmental action.

 Though unable to reach its goal of $2,500, the campaign succeeded in: